emqx/emqx-docs/en_US/deploy/install-macOS.md

    brew install emqx
    ```

-## Install EMQX from zip package
+## Install EMQX from Zip Package

 1. Download [emqx package for your OS and architecture](https://www.emqx.io/downloads?os=macOS).
-Here is the direct link to zip package for a Mac computer with macOS 12 (Monterey) and Apple Silicon:
+Here is the direct link to the zip package for a Mac computer with macOS 12 (Monterey) and Apple Silicon:

    ```bash
    wget https://www.emqx.com/en/downloads/broker/@CE_VERSION@/emqx-@CE_VERSION@-macos12-arm64.zip